Analytics-Matin/EVR/README.md

 ### Francisco Matorras Weinig ([UC](https://web.unican.es/departamentos/fmoderna/miembros-del-departamento/personal-docente-e-investigador/profesor?p=444EC84BA88B1062&a=2019)),
 ### Olga de Cos Guerra ([UC](https://web.unican.es/departamentos/geourb/miembros-del-departamento/personal-docente-e-investigador/profesor?p=CB0326360BA6B45D&a=2018))

-The Residential Variation Statistics (EVR in Spanish) is an annual report compiled by the National Institute of Statistics (INE) which covers all residential changes reported by individuals when there is a change in their municipality of residence.
+The Residential Variation Statistics (EVR) is an annual report compiled by the National Institute of Statistics (INE) which covers all residential changes reported by individuals when there is a change in their municipality of residence.

 This project begins with a descriptive analysis of this source.
 (Chapter 2)